khomcvla/meta-it-api/README.md

 The API has undergone rigorous testing through unit tests to ensure reliability and proper functionality.

 ## Documentation
 To facilitate the use of this API, comprehensive documentation has been generated using Swagger/OpenAPI tools.
-For access to the documentation, please visit [documentation link](documentation-link).

 ## Database
 For storing information about books, a PostgreSQL database has been employed.
 The database can be run locally.